Resources Germany Related

 System Failure Imminent ?

-Some readers may remember the time around 2005 when eBay was literally flooded with cheap Winterling china, forcing prices to crash.
-By 2022 the overall desirability had dropped off the scope and prices were abysmal, with 144 piece sets not even being sold for 20 (twenty!)
+People may remember the time around 2005 when eBay was literally flooded with cheap Winterling porcelain, forcing prices to crash.
+By 2021, the general desirability had dropped off and prices were abysmal, with 144-piece sets not even selling for 20 (twenty!)
 US$ because absolutely nobody wanted this stuff.
-Confronted with the truth, the family accused me of lying and then contacted two auctioneers, making real fools of themselves.
+By 2022, all previous auctions and discussions were long gone, leading the family to believe that their set must be rare and therefore valuable.

 Conclusion